halogenOS/android_manifest/README.md

 repo init -u https://git.halogenos.org/halogenOS/android_manifest.git -b XOS-8.1
 ```

 Then synchronize the source tree using repo, which will fetch the source of XOS.
-You should be warned that this is a procedure which downloads huge amounts (about 20 GB in total) of data, it may take hours to complete.
+You should be warned that this is a procedure which downloads huge amounts (about 20-30 GB in total) of
+data, it may take hours to complete.
 Be prepared with something fun to do as will be waiting for a while or just listen to EDM.
-Note, that you will need more than just 20 GB of storage.
-The **download** amount of data is <20 GB, the final amount of storage needed, will be around 30-40 GB, and for building XOS, you will need at least additional 35 GB.
-To clarify: __Downloaded__ will be only 20 GB, and altogether (including the downloaded data) you will need about 90 GB of storage on your hard drive.

 ```bash
 repo sync -c --no-tags --no-clone-bundle -f build/make external/xos